Provider Selection Regime frequently asked questions

 Until the standstill period is brought to an end (as per the Health Care Services (Provider Selection Regime) Regulations 2023), the relevant authority cannot proceed to award the contract.

-It is the responsibility of the relevant authority to review representations and to make a further decision about their application of the PSR and about the award of the contract to the selected provider.
+It is the responsibility of the relevant authority to review representations and to make a further decision about its application of the PSR and about the award of the contract to the selected provider.

 Once the relevant authority has considered the advice of the panel, it may make a further decision, to be its final decision and replacing the previous one, to: